Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Further properties of discrete harmonic functions

-As suggested by Proposition \ref{prop:nature-H(x,y)}, $\pi/\theta$ is indeed a key-quantity.
-However, it is not simple to check whether $\pi/\theta$ is rational or not, and this is why we propose the following alternative way to find the (ir)rationality of $\pi/\theta$: define $Q(x,y)=x^2y^2L(1/x,1/y)$, with $L$ as in \eqref{eq:def_L}, and introduce
+However, it is not simple to check whether $\pi/\theta$ is rational or not; this is why we propose the following alternative way to find the (ir)rationality of $\pi/\theta$, in terms of the group of the walk.